skiss10/ably-multiplayer-chatgpt/README.md

 │    │
 │    └─── api
 │          └─ createTokenRequest.js
+│          └─ chatgpt.js
 │
 └─── public
 ```

 * `/pages/index.js` is the home page
 * `/api/createTokenRequest.js` is our Ably token authentication API
+* `/api/chatgpt.js` is our OpenAI Completion API
 * `/components/AblyChatComponent.jsx` is the chat component
 * `/components/AblyChatComponent.module.css` contains the styles for the chat component
 * `/components/AblyReactEffect.js` is the Ably React Hook.